ODSkyler/ODSkyler/README.md

 <h3>Rhythmax</h3>

 <p>
-Rhythmax is a lightweight music player focused on performance, simplicity, and freedom.
+Rhythmax is a music player focused on performance, simplicity, and freedom.
 It supports both <strong>offline playback</strong> and <strong>online streaming</strong>.
 </p>